 Some members of the Bell ancestry have become downright vocal about the legend in the last few years.
-And, the events attributed to them by the original book continue to linger in stage plays, books, and several motion picture attempts.
+And, the events attributed to them by the original book continue to linger in stage plays, books, television and several motion picture attempts.
 As usual, the local Middle Tennessee news media continue to pump up the Legend as an amusing anecdote without regard to researching the facts.

 Mr. Carney Bell's son, Robert, now operates the funeral home in Springfield.